octopus-network/omnity-docs/docs/Rich-Swap/guide.md

 sidebar_position: 2
 ---

-# RichSwap Integration Guide
+# Integration Guide

-To interact with RichSwap, clients must have the capability to access ICP canisters and sign BTC PSBTs.
+To interact with Rich Swap, [clients](https://docs.omnity.network/docs/REE/core-concepts#exchange-client) must have the capability to access ICP canisters and sign BTC PSBTs.

-The [RichSwap canister](https://dashboard.internetcomputer.org/canister/kmwen-yaaaa-aaaar-qam3a-cai#interface) generates different language code to access RichSwap.
-You could also refer to the [RichSwap API docs](https://docs.omnity.network/docs/Rich-Swap/apis) for more details.
+The [Rich Swap canister](https://dashboard.internetcomputer.org/canister/kmwen-yaaaa-aaaar-qam3a-cai#interface) generates different language code to access Rich Swap.
+You could also refer to the [Rich Swap API docs](https://docs.omnity.network/docs/Rich-Swap/apis) for more details.

-As an REE exchange, the client of RichSwap should follow the "inquiry/invoke" pattern to interact with RichSwap.
-All inquiry functions in RichSwap are start with "pre_".
-For example, to complete a swap transaction, the client must first invoke RichSwap's pre-swap interface to obtain a quote.
+As an REE exchange, the client of Rich Swap should follow the "inquiry/invoke" pattern to interact with Rich Swap.
+All inquiry functions in Rich Swap are start with "pre_".
+For example, to complete a swap transaction, the client must first invoke Rich Swap's pre-swap interface to obtain a quote.

-First, let's query the pools from RichSwap:
+First, let's query the pools from Rich Swap:
 ``` bash
 # fetch the pool list
 dfx canister call kmwen-yaaaa-aaaar-qam3a-cai --ic get_pool_list '(record {from=null;limit=100;},)'